 “I’ve known since I was fourteen that I’m gay.
 I just don’t know how to stop liking girls.
 It’s just so much easier to have a boyfriend.
 Girls love gay guys.
 It solves the parent problem of insisting they stay virgins until marriage.”

-Several note they stay in contact with their high school girlfriends.
+Several note they still stay in contact with their high school girlfriends.
 Others feel guilty that they deceived the girls by denying their true sexuality.
 Sexual confusion reigns.
 Father Luke allows our discussion to proceed without his/Church input, explaining, “the Church has little relevance to current sexual mores.
 We stay out of the debates for fear of seeming clueless.”

 Everyone cheers.
 Jace hugs him, turning him bright red.